py2ai/py2ai.github.io/_posts/2020-12-23-Socket-Programming-send-receive-live-audio.md

 ---
+categories:
+- GUI tutorial series
+description: This tutorial is about sending and receiving audio data over wifi between server and client.
+featured-img: audio_socket
+keywords:
+- Socket Programming
+- Audio Streaming
+- Pyshine
+- Python
+- WiFi Communication
 layout: post
-title: How to send and receive live audio using socket programming in Python
-categories: [GUI tutorial series]
 mathjax: true
-featured-img: audio_socket
-description: This tutorial is about sending and receiving audio data over wifi between server and client.
-keywords: [Socket Programming, Audio Streaming, Pyshine, Python, WiFi Communication]
-tags: [Socket Programming, Audio Streaming, Pyshine, Python, WiFi Communication]
+tags:
+- Socket Programming
+- Audio Streaming
+- Pyshine
+- Python
+- WiFi Communication
+title: How to send and receive live audio using socket...
 ---

 Hi friends!
 In a previous tutorial we used opencv to obtain video frames of webcam and send them over wifi to server/client.
 Below is the video about basics of socket programming.